vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ## Gaussian noise

 In practice there are always factors which are impossible to explain and predict and which cause surprisingly different results from those that we expect.
-Therefore there is always going to be some difference between the predicted and actually observed values - the residuals.
+Therefore there is always going to be some difference between the predicted (or the expected) and actually observed values - the residuals.

 According to the Central Limit Theorem if the number of observations is large enough - the residuals have normal distribution with the mean value of 0.